Skip to content

 The reference Modal.rozie already follows this pattern for its lockBodyScroll prop.

 These are the complete set of documented limitations as of v1.
-Everything else — props, model: two-way binding, <data> reactive state, $computed, <listeners> with modifiers, r-for / r-if / r-model, default + named slots, $emit, refs — behaves identically across all six targets.
+Everything else — props, producer-side model: two-way machinery, consumer-side two-way binding (r-model:propName=), <data> reactive state, $computed, <listeners> (<listener> elements with modifiers + r-if conditional attach), r-for / r-if / form-input r-model, default + named slots, $emit, refs — behaves identically across all six targets.

 Pre-v1.0 — internal monorepo.